lanl/bueno-run-proxies/snap/README.md

 ## Defaults:
 There are several defaults established in main portion of the run script.
-These include, the description of the experiment being performed, the path to the SNAP instance, SNAP's input and output file destinations, as well as the destination of the bueno csv report file.
+These include, the name and description of the experiment being performed, the path to the SNAP instance, SNAP's input and output file destinations, the bueno input file, as well as the destination of the bueno csv report file and the variable portions of the run commands.

 ```Python
 # Default values
 defaults = experiment.CannedCLIConfiguration.Defaults